-Because of the presence of near surface moderate to expansive soil in the areas a the roadway extension and driveways, it is suggested that the designer place a minimum of 12 inches of non-expansive engineered fill underneath the pavement section and driveways.
+Because of the presence of near surface moderate to expansive soil in the areas of the roadway extension and driveways, it is suggested that the designer place a minimum of driveways.
 Our firm was not contracted to perform a pavement design for the roadway extension.
 R-value testing and design should be undertaken in order to properly design the roadway.